mo-rahimi/Logical-Programming-Food-Recommendation-Ontology/README.md

     <img src="Technical_Details/Details_Pics/metrics_pic3.png" alt="Image 3" width="28%">
 </div>

+### Metrics of the Ontology

-These metrics highlight the complexity and richness of the ontology.
-The high number of logical axioms indicates a well-defined structure that supports intricate relationships among food items, nutrients, and user preferences.
-The declaration axioms provide a clear definition of the classes and properties within the ontology, ensuring that all entities are properly categorized.
+These metrics highlight the complexity and richness of the ontology:

+- The high number of logical axioms (1040) indicates a well-defined structure that supports intricate relationships among food items, nutrients, and user preferences.
+- Declaration axioms (202) provide clear definitions of the classes and properties within the ontology, ensuring that all entities are properly categorized.
-The class count of 161 reflects the comprehensive nature of the ontology, encompassing a wide array of food-related concepts.
-The presence of 14 object properties and 3 data properties allows for detailed descriptions of relationships and attributes, facilitating nuanced dietary recommendations.
+- The class count of 161 reflects the comprehensive nature of the ontology, encompassing a wide array of food-related concepts.
+- The presence of 14 object properties and 3 data properties allows for detailed descriptions of relationships and attributes, facilitating nuanced dietary recommendations.

 <img src="Images/all.png" alt="Overview of the project" width="40%">